winstonhenke/Salesforce/Apex/Apex.md

 ### SOQL Queries

+- Salesforce Object Query Language (SOQL) is a language that gets record data from a Salesforce database
 - They return an array of sObjects or a single sObject
 - You **cannot** specify `*` for all fields
   - You must specify every field you want to get explicitly